Tuan Le

 📍 Berlin, Germany

 I work on generative models for molecular design at Pfizer.
-I like thinking about problems through the lens of probability, statistics, geometry and combining that with domain knowledge in chemistry and bio-physics, to build systems that can generate and design molecules across different settings: from small molecule drug discovery to protein sequence design and other molecular inverse problems.
+My work sits at the intersection of probability, statistics, geometry, and chemistry.
+I’m interested in building systems that can generate molecules across several settings, including small-molecule drug discovery, protein sequence design, and other inverse problems in molecular design.

-Background: Ph.D. in Computer Science from Freie Universität Berlin under Frank Noé, with a focus on machine learning for molecular design.
-My PhD research was shaped through close collaboration with Djork-Arné Clevert.
-I’ve continued this collaboration at Bayer and Pfizer, working with teams in computational chemistry and machine learning.
+I earned a Ph.D. in computer science from Freie Universität Berlin, where I worked with Frank Noé on machine learning for molecular design.
+My Ph.D. research also grew out of a close collaboration with Djork-Arné Clevert.
+I’ve continued that collaboration at Bayer and Pfizer, working with teams in computational chemistry and machine learning.

 selected publications